 Read Time: 3 minutes

-360º video is a version of virtual reality that uses an environment made of a recorded video shot with an omnidirectional camera, providing a 360° view.
-The VR experience can be accessed through VR headsets, desktop, or mobile devices.
+360º virtual reality (VR) is a version of VR that uses an environment made of a recorded video shot with an omnidirectional camera, providing a 360° view.
+The VR experience can be accessed through VR headsets, desktops, or mobile devices.

 Users are fixed to a location and have the ability to look around them in all directions to view the video.
 Scenarios and branched learning can be built into the 360º VR training where selections can be made with hotspots and interactive buttons.